-The goal of MST-EA treatment is to stabilize youth with significant mental health impairment and other high-risk behaviors within the community through intensive multi-weekly treatment sessions for up to six months.
+The goal of MST-EA treatment is to stabilize youth with significant mental health impairment and other high-risk behaviors within the community through intensive multi-weekly treatment sessions for up to twelve months.
 The clinical focus is on safety preservation, crisis management, establishing natural supports and increasing life skills to support the youth’s transition into adulthood.
 Immediate social and family resources are also integrated into treatment to promote a healthy natural social support network for the client and to sustain treatment advances.
-Youth are treated as part of an interdisciplinary team and are assigned a life coach to work with the identified client on supplemental life skills, vocational, educational, and social reinforcement needs throughout treatment and for an additional 2-4 months of aftercare.
+Youth are treated as part of an interdisciplinary team and can be assigned a life coach to work with the identified client on supplemental life skills, vocational, educational, and social reinforcement needs throughout treatment and for an additional two months of aftercare.
 NAFI CT works collaboratively with the model developers to ensure optimal quality assurance and outcome attainment.

 Leila Connor, LPC

 295 Washington Ave.
 Suite 2

 Hamden, CT 06518

 - Ages: 17-21 years old